HostsOfViolence/Hosts/gab.com.md

 # Gab.com

 ## AS
-Gab.com has their own AS number AS42651 Gab Ai Inc which can be seen at https://bgp.he.net/AS42651.
+Gab.com has their own AS number AS42651 Gab Ai Inc which can be seen at https://bgp.he.net/AS42651 and at https://www.peeringdb.com/net/20816.
 Hurricane Electric LLC is their only peer.

 The acceptable use policy of Hurricane Electric LLC located at https://he.net/aup.html clearly states: